dennis-perrone/ansible-playbook-rhce-study/README.md

-# ansible-playbook-rhce-study
+# RHCE Study Playbook

+## Overview

 An Ansible playbook to shore up concepts while studying for RHCE.
+Nothing super exciting in this one.